Tavarekere metro station

-Tavarekere is an upcoming elevated metro station on the North-South corridor of the Pink Line of Namma Metro in Bengaluru, India.
+Tavarekere (formerly known as Swagath Cross), is an upcoming elevated metro station on the North-South corridor of the Pink Line of Namma Metro in Bengaluru, India.
 Around this metro station holds the main Tavarekere Park followed by some prime locations like Byransandra Lake Park, Sagar Hospitals (Jayanagar) and the famous Dairy Circle Flyover which leads towards Nexus Mall (Koramangala) in the east and towards Lal Bagh in the west.